Nastel/jkool-client-java-api/README.md

 			        .setMsgText("Casablanca is playing.");

 ```
-Please not that this example code depicts streaming in real-time.
+Please note that this example code depicts streaming in real-time.
 Therefore the start date of the event will default to the current date/time and the end date will default to the start date plus the elapsed time.
 You can however control start/end dates by setting start and end dates with with a java date object.
 For example:
 ```java
 			String movieDate = "03-Aug-2016 01:15:00";
 			SimpleDateFormat formatter = new SimpleDateFormat("dd-MMM-yyyy HH:mm:ss");